SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If Statement
 ~~~~~~~~~~~~

-If statements are used for executing code based on the evaluation of one or more conditions.
+An if statement is used for executing code based on the evaluation of one or more conditions.

 There are two basic forms of the if statement.
 In each form, the opening and closing braces are required.